dabapps/django-s3-file-upload-server/README.md

     )
 ```

+Now we could setup some endpoints to `create/update` a `Llama` instance for example.

+After a file has been uploaded to S3 by the client, the frontend will have the `file_id` and could use this
+to `create/update` the `Llama` instance.

 ### Downloading a file
 As noted above in the list of available endpoints, we can do a GET request to`/s3-file-uploads/<file_id>/` to get the AWS endpoint to download a file from.
 This endpoint is useful when the frontend knows the `file_id` and wants to retreive a single file.